Skip to Content

 Advocating for Your Rights & Interests During Divorce

-With nearly 40 years of combined legal experience, our trusted family law firm represents men and women who are facing property division and other divorce matters in Tennessee.
+With nearly 40 years of combined legal experience, our trusted family law firm represents men and women facing property division and other divorce matters in Tennessee.
 Our Chattanooga property division lawyers provide knowledgeable legal advocacy throughout all stages of dividing property, assets, and debts.

 Legal Standards for Property Division in TN